FKA TWIGS EUSEXUA TOUR

 maintenance

-Being in the Nicoll workshop for ‘Dinosaur World Live’ means that I have also been part of the maintenance team for the dragons and mythical beast puppets.
+Being in the Nicoll workshop for ‘Dinosaur World Live’ meant that I had a hand in the maintenance for the Dragons and Mythical Beast puppets.
 On tour they have a technician who maintains the puppets, but when their problems are too difficult to fix on the road or if they need aesthetic touch-ups, they come back to the workshop.

 SOMETHING'S FISHY...